Kacapi: Form

-The Kacapi Parahu is a resonance box with an uncovered underside to allow the sound out.
+The kacapi parahu (literally "boat kacapi), also called kacapi gelung, is a resonance box with an uncovered underside to allow the sound out.
 The sides of this kind of kacapi are tapered inward from top to bottom, which gives the instrument a boat-like shape.
 In ancient times, it was made directly from solid wood by perforating it.

-The Kacapi siter is a plan-parallel resonance box.
+The kacapi siter (literally "zither kacapi) is a plan-parallel resonance box.
 Similar to the kacapi parahu, its hole is located at the bottom.
-The upper and bottom sides of it form a trapezium-like shape.
+The upper and bottom sides of it form a trapezoid shape.

 For both kinds of kacapi, each string is affixed to a small screw or peg on the top right-hand side of the box.
 They can be tuned in different systems: pelog, sorog/madenda, or slendro.
+Kacapi siter often tuned in Western diatonic scale for some purposes, such as contemporary music.

 Nowadays, the resonance box of kacapi is made by gluing six wood-plates side by side.

 The kacapi is traditionally played by sitting cross-legged on the floor.
 Thus, the strings are about 25 cm above the floor.
 Nowadays the kacapi is sometimes placed on a wooden frame, so that the player can sit on a chair.
 If the kacapi indung is played while sitting on the floor, usually a pillow or some other small object is placed under its left-hand side, as seen from the player, so that the sound can freely escape through the resonance hole in the bottom of the soundbox.
 Some kecapi are fitted with small feet, so that it is not necessary to lift them in this way.